vinaysruban/combatwombatsftc/README.md

 # i dunno why i made this

 make sure u got npm
-remember to "cd /combatwombatsftc" before running the program then run "npm i" to install packages and whatnot
+remember to "cd combatwombatsftc" before running the program then run "npm i" to install packages and whatnot
 "npm run dev" to start the server then open localhost:3000